-Beyond the classroom, and students can sign up to a wide variety of co-curricular activities, uniformed groups such as Girl Guides, and performing arts’ societies.
-The school fields teams in badminton, netball table tennis, basketball and volleyball, and it has a reputation for sporting excellence in track and field.
+Beyond the classroom, students can sign up to a wide variety of co-curricular activities, uniformed groups such as Girl Guides, and performing arts’ societies.
+The school fields teams in badminton, netball, table tennis, basketball, and volleyball, and it has a reputation for sporting excellence in track and field.

 Admission and fees